WordPress keeps logging out is one problem that can be quite frustrating. If you are currently facing this issue, we understand how you feel.

 For example, if one uses “https://” and the other uses “http://”, or one has www in front and the other doesn’t, then correct this so that they are both the same, and access your site.

-If you are unable to access your dashboard, you can make these changes by accessing your site files with FTP, and editing your wp-config file to include the following information (insert this above the line that says “That’s all, stop editing!
+However, if you are unable to access your dashboard, you can make these changes by accessing your site files with FTP, and editing your wp-config file to include the following information (insert this above the line that says “That’s all, stop editing!
 Happy blogging”):

-2. Clear Browser Cookies
+2. Clear Browser Cookies to Resolve WordPress Keeps Logging Me out Problem

 Since the log out issue is related to cookies stored in your browser, one simple solution that could resolve this issue is clearing your cookies.